 I don’t know when I’ll get back to Mottisfont.
 Sooner rather than later I hope, if restrictions can be safely lifted.
 There’s something comforting about having a return visit to look forward to.
 Historic houses like Mottisfont have stood through testing times and they’ll be there when this testing time has passed.

-When the restrictions begin to lift and we can start to visit places like Mottisfont again, I’m going to invest in a National Trust membership.
-I’ve gone back and forth on getting one for years.
-I wasn’t sure I’d use it enough , we were in and out of the UK on different postings and so on.
 Being forced by circumstance to stay home has made me realise how much joy there is in being able to visit historic homes and beautiful spaces.
 How much happiness is to be found in these places full of colour, beauty and history.
-Imagine how much would be lost if not for charities like the NT?
+Imagine how much would be lost if not for charities like the National Trust ?

 And, when it’s safe to do so, I’m sure these places will appreciate seeing us just as much as we will them.